 June 14, 2016, Austin, TX

-The goal of the course is to make broadcasters aware of GOES-R capabilities, how it can improve their services to the viewing public, and what equipment upgrades are needed to handle the new data and products.
+The goal of the course was to make broadcasters aware of GOES-R capabilities, how it can improve their services to the viewing public, and what equipment upgrades are needed to handle the new data and products.

 For more information please contact Jim Gurka: email@example.com